LoginRadius/engineering-portal/content/engineering/laravel-user-authentication-using-loginradius-api/index.md

+---
+title: "Laravel User Authentication with LoginRadius API"
+date: "2022-09-15"
+coverImage: "coverImage.png"
+author: "Rose Chege"
+tags: ["Laravel", "API", "Authentication"]
+description: "In this article, you will implement LoginRadius authentication on a Laravel project."
+---

-In this article, we will implement LoginRadius on a Laravel project.
+In this article, you will implement LoginRadius authentication on a Laravel project.
 You can jump ahead and get the code used to create this guide on this [GitHub repository](https://github.com/Rose-stack/Laravel-User-Authentication-with-LoginRadius-API).

 ## Prerequisites